ThomasTJdev/nim_homeassistant/README.md

 ## Setup
 **There can be some trouble with the websocket when accessing NimHA locally.
-To avoid this, install NimHA on a another device, e.g. Raspberry Pi, and access this.**
+To avoid this, install NimHA on a another device, e.g. Raspberry Pi, and access this.
+Else just restart NimHA and try again and access it from your local IP.**

 ### Clone the git or use Nimble
 **Clone:**